-The Antenna Electronics is comprised of various equipment located in a number of places around the antenna with the primary equipment being the Front-End Enclosure, the Auxiliary Enclosure, the FE Cable Carrier, the Electronics Rack, the Cryogenics Equipment, and the Water Vapor Radiometer (WVR) (Figure I).
+The Antenna Electronics is comprised of various equipment located in a number of places around the antenna with the primary equipment being the Front End Enclosure, the Auxiliary Enclosure, the FE Cable Carrier, the Electronics Rack, the Cryogenics Equipment, and the Water Vapor Radiometer (WVR) (Figure 1).
 Antenna Electronics Environmental Control (EEC) is responsible for the temperature and humidity control of all the electronics in these locations.

 The primary temperature control system is a chilled (or heated as necessary) liquid glycol loop which runs from a glycol chiller to each of the Antenna Electronics locations.
-The glycol chiller will be used to regulate the temperature of both the NRAO delivered Antenna Electronics as well as the Mtex Antenna drive components (Figure 2).
+The glycol chiller will be used to regulate the temperature of both the NRAO delivered Antenna Electronics as well as the mtex Antenna drive components (Figure 2).
 Antenna Electronics located above the azimuth bearing will be cooled via propylene glycol passing through liquid cold plates.
 Antenna electronics located below the azimuth bearing will be cooled via forced air, which is in turn chilled by a propylene glycol loop.
-Implementation details of the cooling of the Mtex drive components are beyond the scope of this document.
+Implementation details of the cooling of the mtex drive components are beyond the scope of this document.

-The EEC subsystem is responsible for providing the glycol chiller.
 All heat transferred to the glycol chiller from the cooling loops will be dissipated outside of the pedestal via an outdoor condenser.
-The outdoor condenser will be placed outside the radius of the feed arm in order to keep exhausted heat away from the pedestal and/or antenna back up structure as it may produce localized heating of the pedestal which can cause pointing errors.
+The outdoor condenser will most likely be located outside the radius of the feedarm in order to keep exhausted heat away from the pedestal and/or antenna back up structure as it may produce localized heating of the pedestal which can cause pointing errors.